stellar/stellar-turrets/README.md

 ## Disclaimer

-This is alpha software representing a reference implementation for the [Stellar Turrets protocol](https://tss.stellar.org/).
+This is public software representing a reference implementation for the [Stellar Turrets protocol](https://tss.stellar.org/).

 For this reason I strongly suggest either: